Providing education: examples of where to provide education

 There is a Reason Code 230 contravention, because of Failure to Produce the GSP certificates he requires in order to claim Preference.
 There is also a Reason Code 051 Incorrect Customs Declaration contravention as these goods were not eligible to be declared as Preference Goods.
 However, the officer decides that in these circumstances, education is more appropriate.
 They complete a CPAC and have their decision agreed by their manager.

-- They provide Jim with a copy of the Public Notice 826 which sets out clearly the qualifying conditions to be met to claim Preference.
-They also send him the web links for International Trade Public Notices, Tariff Classification and the Education and Business Advice Service.
+- He provides Jim with a copy of the Public Notice 826 which sets out clearly the qualifying conditions to be met to claim Preference.
+He also sends him the web links for International Trade Public Notices, Tariff Classification and the Education and Business Advice Service.

-- They also make Jim aware of a workshop called ‘An introduction to International Trade’.
-This provides an overview of the basics of importing and exporting, the detail of the information and records he should keep, the systems he needs to have in place and the details of the support available through the Education & Business Service Team.
+- He also makes Jim aware of help and support available on the Webinars, videos and emails for international trade.
+This provides an overview of the basics of importing and exporting, details of the information and records he should keep and the systems he needs to have in place.

 The compliance officer also confirms the education and advice provided to Jim in a letter of written instruction.